johnpolacek/hello-next-app/README.md

 Next, add a new Web App to your project.

-Set the environment variables SESSION_SECRET_CURRENT and SESSION_SECRET_PREVIOUS in the .env file.
+Uncomment then set the environment variables SESSION_SECRET_CURRENT and SESSION_SECRET_PREVIOUS in the .env file.
 These are used by cookie-session.

-Duplicate the `.env` as `.env.build` and add the `FIREBASE_PRIVATE_KEY` var and set it to the value from the json credentials file you downloaded from Firebase (tt should start with `-----BEGIN PRIVATE KEY-----` and end with `\n-----END PRIVATE KEY-----\n`).
+Duplicate the `.env` as `.env.build` then uncomment and set the `FIREBASE_PRIVATE_KEY` var and set it to the value from the json credentials file you downloaded from Firebase (it should start with `-----BEGIN PRIVATE KEY-----` and end with `\n-----END PRIVATE KEY-----\n`).

 The `.env-build` file should never enter our source control as it has private keys that should only be used in our local environment.